Confuzu/Image2GIFW-Toolkit/README.md

 - **Simplify GIF Creation**: Easily convert image sequences into GIFs with customizable options.
 - **Efficient File Management**: Rename GIFs to align with corresponding model files, for better organization and accessibility.
-- **Wildcard Functionality**: Generate wildcard lists of model files.
+- **Wildcard Functionality**: Creates a txt File with the names of the .pt or .safetensors files to use is as a wildcard txt file.

 ### Installation